Genetic Testing: Techniques and Applications

 The future of genetic testing

 The future of genetic testing is bright, with new technologies and applications being developed all the time.
 For example, whole genome sequencing (WGS) can be used to identify mutations in an individual’s entire DNA sequence, providing a more comprehensive view of their genetic makeup than ever before.
-This technology has already been used to diagnose rare diseases that were previously undiagnosed due to lack of knowledge about the underlying genetics.
+This technology has already been used to diagnose rare diseases that were previously difficult to diagnose.
 Additionally, WGS can be used for population-level studies such as tracking disease outbreaks or identifying individuals at risk for certain conditions.

 These advances will continue to revolutionize our understanding of genetics and enable us to develop better treatments for inherited diseases while also improving public health initiatives around the world.